electronstudio/jaylib/README.md

      var vec = new Vector3().x(1).y(2).z(3);

 Some people do not like this.
-For discussion of other ways, [see here](https://github.com/electronstudio/jaylib/issues/1#issuecomment-873485303).
+You can use helper functions, e.g. `com.raylib.Helpers.createVector3(1,2,3)`.
+For discussion [see here](https://github.com/electronstudio/jaylib/issues/1#issuecomment-873485303).

 ### Arrays